 index_out.compact(keys)

-Note that expressing inputs and outputs with difference collections doesn’t help with computing reduce in the general casereduce, but it doesn’t hurt much either.
+Note that expressing inputs and outputs with difference collections doesn’t help with computing reduce in the general case, but it doesn’t hurt much either.
 Also, if we keep inputs and outputs indexed as we did for join, we can recompute the reduction for the subset of keys that were modified by an input instead of recomputing the reduction on the full collection.

 For now, we’ll skip iterate because we don’t have the machinery to do it well.
 Aside from that, this implementation supports computing all other operations efficiently when the sequence of all changes to all inputs is known in advance.

-v2: Constructing dataflow graphs
+v2: Constructing Dataflow Graphs

 v2 extends the previous implementation to support performing computations in the online setting when we don’t know all changes to all inputs in advance.